Bouni/max-cube-protocol/S-Message.md

+# The S Message

-The s command is to send settings to the connected devices.
+* The s command is to send settings to the connected devices.
-The S message contains the response.
+* The S message contains the response.

-## The S Message
+## The s Command

-The S message looks like this:
+The outgoing 's' command looks like this:

     s:AARAAAAAB5EAAWY=\r\n